Introduction

 As explained in the “Get Started” section, once you submit a problem via the POST method, you will receive a unique reference ID.
 You can use this reference ID with the GET method to retrieve the status of the submitted problem.
 If the optimization solution is ready, you can access it in the “solution” entity.
 As shown in the following figure, the “solution” entity is composed of three main parts:

-The Routes section outlines the optimized paths for each vehicle, including specific stops and their estimated time of arrival (ETA).
+• It contains the optimized route for each vehicle, including specific stops and their estimated time of arrival (ETA).
 It may also include a polyline representing the vehicle’s path, aiding in visualizing and verifying the route.

-The Unassigned section lists jobs or tasks that couldn’t be assigned to a route.
+• It lists tasks that couldn’t be assigned to a route.
 It may also include reasons for their exclusion, offering insights into constraints or issues that affected the assignment process.

 Output Solution Schema: